 When we arrived the sweet smell gently moved through the air and greeted us at the front door.

-In college Tim and I went to Dorney Park every year for their Halloween festival.
+In college I went to Dorney Park every year for their Halloween festival.
 Sure there were plenty of classic theme park rides and people dressed up as zombies, but I was in it for the CORN.

 They handed us the roasted corn on the cob, drenched in butter and glistening in all it’s glory.